 Metropolization And The Right To The City

-This article presents a preliminary analysis on the evolutionary framework for new types of in-tersections, dialogues and conflicts between urban administration and civic movements in Por-tugal.
-The analysis is here based on two case studies developed around urban requalification processes in two central public spaces, in the cities of Lisbon – the Martim Moniz Square – and Aveiro – the Rossio Garden.
-In these cases, the conflicts and the interconnections between local authorities and social movements have been evolving in very interesting forms.
-Expressing not only relevant changes occurring on urban civic movements themselves, but also an inevitable although still quite limited and visibly thwarted political culture reconfiguration on urban gov-ernments and its administration.
+This article presents, in a resumed form, our preliminary analysis on the evolutionary framework for new types of intersections, dialogues, and conflicts between urban administrations and civic movements in Portugal.
+The analysis is based on a conceptual classification spectrum for the characterization and influence of urban movements; and concomitantly on two case studies developed around urban requalification processes in two central public spaces in the cities of Lisbon – the Martim Moniz Square – and Aveiro – the Rossio Garden.
+In these cases, the conflicts and the interconnections between local authorities and social movements have been evolving through very interesting forms.
+Expressing not only relevant changes occurring on urban civic movements themselves, but also an inevitable – although still quite limited and visibly thwarted political culture – reconfiguration on urban governments and its administration.

 Type of the Paper: Peer-reviewed Conference Paper / Full Paper

-Track title: Track 4- Metropolization and the Right to the City
+Track title: Metropolization and the Right to the City

 Names of the track editors:

 Submitted: 18 October 2021